 The National Federation of the Blind of Illinois Presents a Seminar for Parents and Teachers.
 Join is on Friday, April 15 and Saturday April 16, 2016 at Chicago Marriott-Midway Hotel, 6520 S. Cicero Ave., Chicago, Il.
 60638.

 KNFB Reader App

-The KNFB Reader converts printed text into high quality speech to provide accurate, fast, and efficient access to both single and multiple page documents with the tap of a button on the iPhone.
-Picture accuracy is facilitated by a Field of View Report, Automatic Page Detection, and Tilt Control.
+The KNFB Reader is a mobile app that converts printed text into high quality speech to provide accurate, fast, and efficient access to both single and multiple page documents with the tap of a button.

 Have a Vehicle to Donate?